atlanhq/camelot/README.md

 camelot methods:
- lattice  Looks for lines between data. stream   Looks for spaces between data.
+ lattice  Looks for lines between data. stream   Looks for spaces between data. ocrl     Lattice, but for images. ocrs     Stream, but for images.

 See 'camelot &lt;method&gt; -h' for more information on a specific method.
 </pre>